 The Democratic Constitution.

-To Leftists, who frolic in dividing the nation into self-serving identity groups, We The People of our Constitution is the sum of every identity group in existence, and is the sovereign collective entity whose will is to be obeyed.
+To Leftists, who frolic in dividing the nation into self-serving identity groups, We The People of our Constitution are the sum of every identity group in existence, and is the sovereign collective entity whose will is to be obeyed.
 Since every member of any group will not agree on everything, majoritarian rule within the group is the fundamental principle of rule by We The People.
 Barnett calls this majoritarian will of the people The Democratic Constitution which:

 • starts with a collective vision of We The People